Apple Smart Battery Case

 The battery within the hump supports the existing battery within the iPhone, and works without needing to be turned on or enabled via a button.

 The capacity has varied over the years, with the original holding 1,877mAh, equating to roughly 80% of the iPhone 6s' built-in battery.
-The later releases boast a boost of up to 50% of the battery life of their respective models, giving many hours of extra usage.
+The later releases boast a boost of up to 50% of the battery life of their respective models, providing many hours of extra usage.

 All models can be recharged via the Lightning connector in the base, which is capable of charging both the batteries of the case itself and the iPhone simultaneously.
+Starting with the iPhone XS series of Apple Smart Battery Case, the company included support for wireless charging.
+In the iPhone 11 series, a Qi wireless charger can recharge the case and the iPhone simultaneously.

 Since the initial model, Apple has taken advantage of its control of iOS to offer an extra feature not available to third parties.